-- 12.1 It is illegal for Trustees to receive any remuneration for their work as Trustees other than payment of reasonable out of pocket travel, accommodation or other expenses legitimately incurred by them in connection with their attendance at meetings acting in the capacity of Trustee of the Trust.
-It is right, however, for them to not be out of pocket because of their duties. - 12.2 Further details are outlined in the Trustees Allowance Policy.
+12.1 It is illegal for Trustees to receive any remuneration for their work as Trustees other than payment of reasonable out of pocket travel, accommodation or other expenses legitimately incurred by them in connection with their attendance at meetings acting in the capacity of Trustee of the Trust.
+It is right, however, for them to not be out of pocket as a result of their duties.

+12.2 Further details are outlined in the Members, Trustees and Governors Allowance Policy.